lune-climate/lune-docs/docs/guides/logistics-sheets.md

 Click on the 'Download CSV template' button to download the template.

-Note: the template contains sample data.
-You are feel to amend or delete all rows except the header row.
+The template contains sample data.
+Amend and/or delete rows to fit your data.

+Do not delete the header row.

+To test the flow, feel free to upload the template and see results.

 </div>
 </div>